 Frequency group D

-Generally pilots prefer to communicate on VHF frequencies rather than on HF frequencies.
-The reason being that listening conditions are much better on VHF connections.
-However, the range of VHF connections is only a fraction of what is offered by HF connections.
-The range of VHF connections is limited to a little more than line of sight.
-It is therefore important to position the equipment as high up as possible to increase range.
-It is common for VHF connections to have a range of approximately 250 nautical miles.
-The geographical position of Iceland provides a certain uniqueness because by installing VHF equipment in Iceland, in the Faroe Islands and in Greenland, the Communications Centre in Gufunes can offer a continuous VHF service area over the North Atlantic.
-VHF GP service is provided on three frequencies: 126.55 MHz, 127.85 MHz and 129.75 MHz.
-In Iceland, VHF equipment is located on Gagnheiði, Háfell, Háöxl, Þorbjörn and Þverfjall.
-In the Faroe Islands, equipment is located on Fugley, and in Greenland, there is equipment in the Dye One and Dye Four stations.
-HF transmitter equipment is located in Grindavík and at Bessastaðir in West Húnaþing, and receivers are located in Þverholt in Borgarfjörður, at Garðskagaviti, and on the west coast of Norway.
-Furthermore, there is one transmitter and receiver in Söndreström on the west coast of Greenland.
-Each year, approximately 500.000 messages from the Centre are dispatched, and of those messages, 65% are on VHF frequencies.
+Pilots generally prefer to communicate on VHF frequencies rather than HF because listening conditions on VHF are far superior.
+However, the transmission range of VHF is only a fraction of that of HF and is limited to little more than line of sight.
+This makes it important to position the equipment as high up as possible to increase range.
+VHF connections commonly have a range of some 250 nautical miles.
+Iceland’s geographical position provides a certain uniqueness, since by installing VHF equipment in Iceland, the Faroe Islands and Greenland, the Gufunes Communications Centre can offer a continuous VHF service area over the North Atlantic.
+VHF GP service is provided at three frequencies: 126.55 MHz, 127.85 MHz and 129.75 MHz.
+In Iceland, VHF equipment is located at Mt Gagnheiði, Mt Háfell, Mt Háöxl, Mt Þorbjörn and Mt Þverfjall.
+In the Faroe Islands, the equipment is located on the island of Fugloy, and in Greenland it is located at the Dye One and Dye Four stations.
+HF transmitter equipment is located in the town of Grindavík and at Bessastaðir in the West Húnaþing region, with receivers located at Þverholt in Borgarfjörður, at Garðskagaviti and on the west coast of Norway.
+There is also one transmitter and receiver in Söndreström on Greenland’s west coast.
+Each year, approximately 500,000 messages are dispatched from the Centre, of which 65% are on VHF frequencies.

-Another part of the operations of the Gufunes Communications Centre is data communications with airplanes.
-In collaboration with the American communications company ARINC, equipment for data communications with airplanes on both HF and VHF frequencies is operated from Gufunes.
-In Grindavík, there are HF transmitters for this use and a receiver is located in Þverholt.
-Equipment for data communications on VHF frequencies is located on Háfell and Þorbjörn in Iceland, on Spáafell in the Faroe Islands, and in three places in Greenland, DYE One, DYE Four, and TOP775.
-With these locations, a zone with a continuous service area is provided over the North Atlantic on VHF frequencies, but outside that area, HF services are provided.
-Data communications with airplanes are continually increasing, both where airlines are receiving information from their own airplanes, and also, communications between airplanes and area control centres are increasingly moving over to data communications.
+Another area of activity for the Gufunes Communications Centre is data communications with aircraft.
+In collaboration with the American communications company ARINC, equipment for data communications with aircraft on both HF and VHF frequencies is operated from Gufunes.
+At Grindavík, there are HF transmitters for this use, with a receiver located at Þverholt.
+Equipment for data communications at VHF frequencies is located on Mt Háfell and Mt Þorbjörn in Iceland, on Mt Spáafell in the Faroe Islands, and at three locations in Greenland: DYE One, DYE Four and TOP775.
+These locations provide a continuous service area over the North Atlantic on VHF frequencies.
+Outside this area, HF services are provided.
+The volume of data communications with aircraft continues to grow, both in the form of data received by airlines from their aircraft and because communications between aircraft and area control centres are increasingly shifting to data links.